-So long as DTC, Euroclear and/or Clearstream (or their respective nominee(s)) is the registered owner or holder of a Global Note, DTC, Euroclear and/or Clearstream, as the case may be, will be considered the sole owner or holder of the Notes represented by such Global Note for all purposes under the Agency Agreement and such Notes except to the extent that in accordance with the applicable clearing system's published rules and procedures any ownership rights may be exercised by its participants or beneficial owners through participants.
+So long as DTC or its nominee is the registered owner or holder of a Global Note, DTC or its nominee, as the case may be, will be considered the sole owner or holder of the Notes represented by such Global Note for all purposes under the Agency Agreement and such Notes except to the extent that in accordance with the applicable clearing system's published rules and procedures any ownership rights may be exercised by its participants or beneficial owners through participants.

 A Note may be accelerated automatically by the holder thereof in certain circumstances described in Condition 9 (Events of Default for, and Enforcement of, Notes).
 In such circumstances, where any Note that is still represented by a Global Note and the Global Note (or any part thereof) has become due and repayable in accordance with the Conditions of such Notes and payment in full of the amount due has not been made in accordance with the provisions of the Global Note then the Global Note will become void.
-At the same time, holders of interests in such Global Note credited to their accounts with Euroclear and/or Clearstream and/or DTC, as the case may be, will become entitled to proceed directly against the Issuer on the basis of statements of account provided by Euroclear, Clearstream and DTC.
-In addition, holders of interests in such Global Note credited to their accounts with the relevant clearing system may require such clearing system to deliver Definitive Notes in registered form in exchange for their interest in such Global Note in accordance with applicable clearing system's standard operating procedures.
+At the same time, holders of interests in such Global Note credited to their accounts with DTC will become entitled to proceed directly against the Issuer on the basis of statements of account provided by DTC.
+In addition, holders of interests in such Global Note credited to their accounts with DTC may require DTC to deliver Definitive Notes in registered form in exchange for their interest in such Global Note in accordance with DTC's standard operating procedures.